ilidar-tof/ilidar-api-cpp/README.md

 2. Build the proejcts.
 OpenCV and PCL examples may require additional solution settings depending on your development environment.

 ### Case 2: CMake (Windows / Linux)
-1. Open and change `CMakeList.txt` file to your development environment.
+1. Open `CMakeList.txt` file and modify it to suit your development environment.
 2. Use the following CMake command to build the projects:
     ```bash
     cmake .